 Enlisting an Advocate

-- Your advocate can ask questions that you may not think of while you are under stress.
+- Asking questions that you may not think of while you are under stress.

-- Ask this person to stay with you, even overnight, when you are hospitalized.
+- Staying with you, even overnight, when you are hospitalized.
 You will be able to rest more comfortably, and your advocate can help to make sure you get the right medications and treatments.

-- Your advocate can also help remember answers to questions you have asked, and speak up for you if you cannot.
+- Helping to remember answers to questions you have asked, and speak up for you if you cannot.

-- Make sure this person understands your Advance Directive preferences for care and your wishes concerning resuscitation and life support.
+- Making sure your Advance Directive preferences for care and your wishes concerning resuscitation and life support are observed.

-- Review consents for treatment with your advocate before you sign them, and make sure you both understand exactly what you are agreeing to.
+- Reviewing consents for treatment before you sign them, and making sure you both understand exactly what you are agreeing to.

 - Making sure both you and your advocate understand the type of care you will need and discharge instructions for when you get home.
 Your advocate should know what to look for if your condition is getting worse and whom to call for help.

 - Being another person to listen to and remember information about medications, follow up appointments and other instructions at discharge.